Community Bunkhouse Build

 Walls

-We will construct a floor plate around the perimeter of the platform, and a wall plate under the rafters.
-The bales will be inserted between these with timbers either side of doors and windows and the grindbygg system will be used to compress bale walls.
+We constructed a floor plate around the perimeter of the platform, and a wall plate under the rafters.
+Straw bales were inserted between these with timbers either side of doors and windows and the grindbygg system was used to compress bale walls.

 Roof

-Work consists of putting up rafters, fitting noggins between them, attaching a bamboo roll mat trellis to the underside to give key to the clay plaster ceiling, insulation, breather membrane, battens, roof boards, rubber membrane and turf.
+Work consisted of putting up rafters, fitting noggins between them, attaching a bamboo roll mat trellis to the underside to give key to the clay plaster ceiling, insulation, breather membrane, battens, roof boards, rubber membrane, and digging out and carrying up buckets of turf.

 Internal stud walls